gromacs/gromacs/docs/user-guide/mdrun-performance.rst

-In order for CPU cores and GPU(s) to execute concurrently, tasks are launched and executed asynchronously on the GPU(s) while the CPU cores execute non-offloaded force computation (like long-range PME electrostatics).
+In order for CPU cores and GPU(s) to execute concurrently, tasks are launched and executed asynchronously on the GPU(s) while the CPU cores execute non-offloaded force computation (like computing bonded forces or free energy computation).
-Asynchronous task launches are handled by GPU device driver and require CPU involvement.
-Therefore, the work of scheduling GPU tasks will incur an overhead that can in some cases significantly delay or interfere with the CPU execution.
+Asynchronous task launches are handled by the GPU device driver and require CPU involvement.
+Therefore, scheduling
+GPU tasks requires CPU resources that can compete with other CPU tasks and cause interference that could lead to slowdown.

 Delays in CPU execution are caused by the latency of launching GPU tasks, an overhead that can become significant as simulation ns/day increases (i.e. with shorter wall-time per step).
-The overhead is measured by :ref:`gmx mdrun` and reported in the performance summary section of the log file ("Launch GPU ops" row).
+The cost of launching GPU work is measured by :ref:`gmx mdrun` and reported in the performance summary section of the log file ("Launch PP GPU ops."/"Launch PME GPU ops." rows).
-A few percent of runtime spent in this category is normal, but in fast-iterating and multi-GPU parallel runs 10% or larger overheads can be observed.
+A few percent of runtime spent in launching work is normal, but in fast-iterating and multi-GPU parallel runs, costs of 10% or larger can be observed.
+Whether this has a significant performance impact depends on how much work within the main MD step is assigned to the CPU.
+With most or all force computation offloaded, and when the CPU is not involved in communication (e.g. with thread-MPI and direct GPU communication enabled) it may be that large launch costs do not lead to large performance losses.
+However, when the CPU is assigned computation (e.g. in free energy or pull/AWH simulations) or MPI communication is launched from the CPU (even with GPU-aware MPI), the GPU launch cost will compete with other CPU work and therefore represent overheads.
 In general, a user can do little to avoid such overheads, but there are a few cases where tweaks can give performance benefits.
 In OpenCL runs, timing of GPU tasks is by default enabled and,